-Design approach.
-The system should try to automatically fill-in useful and readily available known information.
-This can include 'standard' information such as file names, file location in folder, and the date and time the image was taken.
+The system should try to automatically fill in useful and readily available known information.
+This can include "standard" information such as file names, file location in folder, and the date and time the image was taken.
 As well, image files typically contain embedded metadata that describes attributes of the image, where some of these fields could be of interest and automatically imported.
 Yet metadata introduces its own problems.
-Most camera vendors embed a mix of standard and non-standard (proprietary) metadata, which means that the information available is highly camera-dependent.
+Most camera vendors embed a mix of standard and nonstandard (proprietary) metadata, which means that the information available is highly camera-dependent.
 For example, some may include ambient temperature and GPS location of the station, but others may not.
-Another issue is that different venders may name fields differently, e.g., the outside temperature may be recorded in one camera as 'Ambient temperature', and in another as 'Temperature C'.
-Thus the analyst should be able to specify what metadata fields of interest, if any, should be imported, and where that information should go.
+Another issue is that different venders may name fields differently, for example, the outside temperature may be recorded in one camera as "Ambient temperature," and in another as "Temperature C." Thus, the analyst should be able to specify what metadata fields of interest, if any, should be imported, and where that information should go.

-Timelapse example.
 Timelapse automatically fills in data fields in two ways.

-- a.
 Standard file information.
 Timelapse template schemas always include several default data fields representing standard file information: its name, its location (as a folder name and relative path), and the date and time that image was taken (as a combined Date/Time Field).
-Figure 2, top, shows these data fields in the top rows: the greyed out cells are not editable.
-When the analyst first invokes Timelapse on an image set, Timelapse scans every file for that information and fills in those corresponding data fields. - b.
-Metadata.
+Figure 2, top, shows these data fields in the top rows: The grayed out cells are not editable.
+When the analyst first invokes Timelapse on an image set, Timelapse scans every file for that information and fills in those corresponding data fields.

+2. Metadata.
 Timelapse includes a metadata viewer, which the analyst can invoke on one of the images being analyzed and specify what data should be imported.
 We explain how this works by the example illustrated in Figure 11.
 The metadata viewer displays all the metadata found in the image as a table.
-The analyst sees, in the first row of the table in Figure 11, that the camera has recorded some metadata of interest: the 'Ambient Temperature' field that records the temperature at the time the image was taken.
-As annotated in red in Figure 11, the analyst can link the Ambient Temperature metadata field to a Timelapse data entry Note field - in this case a field called 'Temperature' - simply by selecting both of them.
-When the analyst clicks the 'Populate' button (bottom), the 'Temperature' field for each and every image is automatically filled in with the Ambient Temperate metadata value recorded in each image.
+The analyst sees, in the first row of the table in Figure 11, that the camera has recorded some metadata of interest: the "Ambient Temperature" field that records the temperature at the time the image was taken.
+As annotated in red in Figure 11, the analyst can link the Ambient Temperature metadata field to a Timelapse data entry Note field-in this case a field called "Temperature"-simply by selecting both of them.
+When the analyst clicks the "Populate" button (bottom), the "Temperature" field for each and every image is automatically filled in with the Ambient Temperate metadata value recorded in each image.
 The process can be repeated for other metadata of interest.